Henry Tillman speaking at the Belt and Road Summit – September 2019

-Over the past year in presentations around the world, three of our slides seem to attract the most interest.
+Over the past year in presentations around the world, two of our slides seem to attract the most interest.
 Since the material on these slides is now dated one year ago, we decided to upload these slides onto our website, without cost, as a way of educating those interested in learning more about the BRI.
 It is important to note that Education and Culture are also important components of the BRI – not just global trade and infrastructure connectivity.

 BRI – Economic Corridors/Silk Roads – Q1 Investment Highlights.
 China/UK investment Forum: Institute of Directors (London)